sujoncham/grocery-store-client/README.md

 - Footer Section also added
 - deploy in firebase and server is heroku
 - database is mongodb
-- In contact Section, mail also sending.
+- In Contact Section, mail also sending and showing mail list.
 - ----------- after login -----------
 - figureout three option - InventoryList, myItem, signout
 - In InventoryList page, product list for delete and edit and also Add Item option